kilitary/kilitary/README.md

 requester:
-write a program [or fast read this text and fastly (<500ms) think about something matchch) which will converge this "test" into north bridge via p-n-p. better u have Ryzen processor. and shut down acceleration.
+write a program [or fast read this text and fastly (<500ms) think about something matchch) which will converge this "test" into north bridge via p-n-p.

 receiver:
 79046492454,  i am not an anonymous/anonymouz/mouser, i am Counter-Terrorist++